Junsung-Park-88/Junsung-Park-88.github.io/aboutme.md

 My name is Junsung.
 I have the following qualities:

-I am a researcher specializing in retrieving and analyzing atmospheric pollutants using satellite data.
+"I am a researcher specializing in retrieving and analyzing atmospheric pollutants using satellite data.
 I hold a Ph.D. in Engineering, focusing primarily on satellite-based monitoring of air pollutants such as NO₂, SO₂, and O₃.

 My research extends beyond satellite data, encompassing quantitative analyses of long-range transported sulfur dioxide (SO₂) using satellite observations, as well as sensitivity assessments of formaldehyde (HCHO) retrievals from ground-based Pandora instruments.
 Additionally, I have extensive experience integrating in-situ observational data with ground-based remote sensing instruments such as MAX-DOAS and Pandora to validate satellite retrievals and assess regional air quality trends.